You probably know some vegetarians, or perhaps you're one yourself. But the term "vegetarian" can mean different things to different people:

 Omega-3 fatty acids.
 The omega 3 fatty acids (DHA, EPA, and ALA) are important for cardiovascular health and brain function.
 DHA and EPA are found in fish, eggs, and algae.
 Vegans can get these essential fatty acids through a diet rich in alpha linolenic acid (ALA), a plant-based omega-3 fatty acid.
-ALA is found in flaxseed, walnuts, canola oil, soy.
+ALA is found in flaxseed, chia seed, walnuts, canola oil, soy.
 DHA from microalgae can be found in supplements and fortified foods.

 Anyone following a vegan diet has to be a meticulous label-reader.
 No federal regulation dictates the use of the words "vegetarian" or "vegan" in the United States.
 To be sure a food truly is "suitable for vegans," check the label — what might be vegetarian isn't necessarily vegan.